WorkCover Queensland Journey Claims

 - Prescription drugs

-- and travel expenses associated with your treatment.
+- and travel expenses associated with your treatment

-Once your work related injuries have stabilised and you are nearing the end of the claims process, injured employees can request a permanent impairment assessment.
-WorkCover may offer a lump sum payment, depending on your WPI score.
+- Once work-related injuries have stabilised and are near the end of the claims process, injured employees can request a permanent impairment assessment.

-Beyond the standard journey claim, there may be opportunities to pursue further compensation by making a common law claim.
-To be eligible to seek common law damages, you must prove that the employer breached their duty of care and that this failure caused your loss.
+To be eligible to seek common law damages, you must prove that the employer breached their duty of care and that this failure caused you to be injured while travelling.

 A successful common law claim pays lump sum compensation for: